Competency Problems: On Finding and Removing Artifacts in Language Data: Mitigating Artifacts with Local Edits

 \section{Mitigating Artifacts with Local Edits}

 Many works have tried to remove data artifacts by making minimal changes to existing data~\cite[\emph{inter alia}]{shekhar2017foil,sennrich2016grammatical,zhao-etal-2018-gender}.
 In this section we show that this kind of data augmentation can be effective with an appropriately sensitive edit model, where \emph{sensitivity} refers to how often a change to inputs results in the label changing.
-However, because humans are again involved in making these changes, achieving appropriate sensitivity is challenging, and bias in this process can lead to the introduction of new artifacts.
-This suggests that care must be taken when doing edit-based data augmentation, as large edited training datasets are not likely to be artifact-free~\citep[cf.][]{tafjord-etal-2019-quartz,huang-etal-2020-counterfactually}.
+However, because humans are involved in making these changes, achieving appropriate sensitivity is challenging, and bias in this process can lead to the introduction of new artifacts.
+This suggests that care must be taken when performing edit-based data augmentation, as large edited training datasets are not likely to be artifact-free~\citep[cf.][]{tafjord-etal-2019-quartz,huang-etal-2020-counterfactually}.

-Imagine a new dataset $\mathcal{D}_e$ consisting of samples $\mathbf{x}', y'$ generated by making local edits according to the following repeated procedure: \begin{enumerate} \item Randomly sample an instance $\mathbf{x}$ from a dataset $\mathcal{D}_b$ of $n$ instances created under the biased distribution $p_b$. \item Make some changes to $\mathbf{x}$ to arrive at $\mathbf{x'}$. \item Manually label $y'$ and add $\langle \mathbf{x'}, y'\rangle$ to $\mathcal{D}_e$. \end{enumerate} We examine the expected probability $p_e(y'|x'_i)$ under this edit process.
-To derive this probability, we will need to know the probability that a change to $\mathbf{x}$ changes $y$.
-We define the \emph{edit sensitivity} $s$ to be this probability, i.e., $s = p_b(y' = \neg y)$.
-The other quantity of interest for an edit model is $e_i$, the probability that dimension $i$ gets flipped when going from $\mathbf{x}$ to $\mathbf{x'}$.
-We develop theory relating these quantities to whether or not samples generated by making local edits will be unbiased.
-The following theorem (and corollaries) can be taken to show that $s$ and $e_i$ control whether local edits will debias first-order artifacts.
+Imagine a new dataset $\mathcal{D}_e$ consisting of samples $\mathbf{x}', y'$ generated by making local edits according to the following repeated procedure: \begin{enumerate}[nosep] \item Randomly sample an instance $\mathbf{x}$ from a dataset $\mathcal{D}_b$ of $n$ instances created under $p_b$. \item Make some changes to $\mathbf{x}$ to arrive at $\mathbf{x'}$. \item Manually label $y'$ and add $\langle \mathbf{x'}, y'\rangle$ to $\mathcal{D}_e$. \end{enumerate} We examine the expected probability $p_e(y'|x'_i)$ under this edit process.
+Informally, this probability should depend on how often a change to $\mathbf{x}$ affects $y$.
+Formalizing this, we define the \emph{edit sensitivity} $s_i$ to be the probability that $y$ changes during editing given the occurrence of a particular feature in the edited data, i.e.,